BioK03/bigdata-regression/README.md

 Regression is a Java program that gathers tree data from arbres2.csv file, representing a tree sample of Paris, FR.

-The goal of this is to calculate a covariance between the age and the height of the tree.
+The goal of this is to calculate a covariance between the age, the corcumference and the height of the tree.

-The covariance of this example is about 54, so the two variables are linked.

 ## File structure